If I’m Not a Nurse, Can I Still Go to NP School?

 Visit Site

-The traditional path to becoming an NP starts with a nursing degree.
+Though not as common, it is possible to become an NP without a bachelor of science in nursing (BSN).
 Most NPs enter the profession by earning a BSN, gaining clinical experience, and applying to a graduate program.
 Next, they earn either a master of science in nursing (MSN) or a doctor of nursing practice (DNP).
+But the right track for you depends on your prior education and timeline.

-The right track for you depends on your prior education and timeline.
-If you have strong grades and a bachelor’s degree in a field besides nursing, direct-entry MSN programs offer the fastest path to becoming an NP.
-If you have some nursing experience, but you’re not an RN, bridge programs can prepare you for an NP program.
+If you have strong grades and a bachelor’s degree in a non-nursing field, direct-entry MSN programs offer the fastest path to becoming an NP.
+If you already have an associate degree in nursing (ADN), you can become an NP in 2-3 years through RN-to-MSN programs.
+Finally, if you have some nursing or paramedicine experience, but you’re not an RN, nursing bridge programs can prepare you for an NP program.

 Nurse Practitioner Programs with No Nursing Experience

 Admission for direct-entry MSN programs can be competitive.
 You’ll likely need a minimum 3.0 GPA, and some programs require prerequisite courses for nurses.
-If you don’t meet the admission requirements for direct-entry programs, you can pursue your BSN before enrolling in an NP program.

 Bridge Programs to NP School